Principal Hotel Company: History

-The modern Principal Hotel Company was founded in 1984.
+A predecessor company was founded in 1984.
 In 1992, when the chain had 18 properties, it went bankrupt during a recession.
 Two years later, in 1994, a former operations director of the chain, Tony Troy, led a management buyout for £68 million by Bridgepoint Capital.
 In 2001, Principal Hotels was sold to Nomura International Plc for £255 million, with Troy staying on as managing director.
 Nomura had just bought Le Méridien and rebranded the hotels to that chain.

 The company was reconstituted in 2004, when Le Méridien faced financial difficulties, and Troy took control back of the London, Manchester, York and Leeds properties.
 In 2006, the chain was sold by the Royal Bank of Scotland to the private equity firm Permira.
 In 2007, Principal Hotels sold their physical hotel properties to aAIM Group for £270 million and leased them back.
 That same year, the chain bought Hayley Conference Hotels, becoming the Principal Hayley Group.

 In 2009, it expanded through the purchase of two venues from the collapsed group The Real Hotel Company and opened two new venues in France and Spain.

 In 2010 the company was taken over by Lloyds, following financial difficulty.
 In 2012, the company bought back the hotels it had sold to aAim for £200m.
 In February 2013, Lloyds sold the group to the American investment company Starwood Capital Group for £360 million.

 In November 2016, Principal Hayley Group went through a major rebranding and re-investment project.
-The group became known as the Principal Hotel Company and split their portfolio between two groups of hotels; Principal (a group of luxury city hotels) and De Vere (a group of country estate hotels).
+The group was renamed as the Principal Hotel Company and split their portfolio between two groups of hotels; Principal (a group of luxury city hotels) and De Vere (a group of country estate hotels).
 In September 2017, De Vere relaunched with 22 locations and announced the sale of 20 non-core hotels.
 In December 2017, the Wychwood Park hotel was sold to Mokan Hotels Company for £8 million.

 In May 2018, Fonciere des Regions and the InterContinental Hotels Group bought the chain from Starwood Capital for $1.1 billion, with FdR acquiring the underlying property assets and IHG taking over management of the hotels.
 IHG announced that some Principal Hotels would be rebranded as Kimpton Hotels.